flowroute/flowroute-numbers-php/README.md

 	print_r($response);

 #####Example response
-For the response where a `limit` of `3` is passed, the first three NPAs are returned:
+For the `listAvailableNPAs(3)` request, the first three NPAs are returned:

 ```sh
 (